Kiss Me, Kate: 2015 Opera North production

 In September 2015 Opera North presented a revival directed by Jo Davies, choreographed by Will Tuckett.
 The production opened at the Leeds Grand Theatre before touring to Theatre Royal Newcastle, The Lowry Salford, and Theatre Royal Nottingham.
 The production was co-produced with Welsh National Opera who continued to tour it in 2016, first as part of the Shakespeare400 season at the Wales Millennium Centre, Cardiff, and then to Liverpool Empire Theatre, Bristol Hippodrome, New Theatre Oxford, Mayflower Theatre Southampton, Birmingham Hippodrome, and Venue Cymru Llandudno, before returning to Cardiff.
 The production was revived at London Coliseum briefly in June 2018, following a return visit to Leeds Grand Theatre in May 2018.

 2019 Broadway revival

 The Roundabout Theatre Company presented a revised third Broadway revival of Kiss Me, Kate with Kelli O'Hara as Lilli Vanessi/Kate, Will Chase as Fred Graham/Petruchio, Stephanie Styles as Lois Lane/Bianca, and Corbin Bleu as Bill Calhoun/Lucentio.
-The production is directed by Scott Ellis and choreographed by Warren Carlyle, with minor "feminist" updates by Amanda Green to make the musical "more accessible for today’s audiences".
+The production is directed by Scott Ellis and choreographed by Warren Carlyle, with minor "feminist" updates by Amanda Green to make the musical "more accessible for today's audiences".
 Roundabout produced a benefit concert of the show with O'Hara, Ellis, and Carlyle in 2016.
 The revival had a limited run at Studio 54.
 Previews began on February 14, 2019, with the opening on March 14.
 The production closed on June 30, 2019.

+2024 London revival

+A revival directed by Bartlett Sher and choreographed by Anthony Van Laast ran at the Barbican Theatre in London from June 4 to September 14, 2024, with an official opening on June 18.
+The production starred Adrian Dunbar as Fred / Petruchio and Stephanie J. Block as Lilli / Katharine.
+Other cast members included Charlie Stemp as Bill / Lucentio, Georgina Onuorah as Lois / Bianca, and Nigel Lindsay and Hammed Animashaun as the gangsters.
+The production was filmed on stage for a November 17, 2024 release in UK cinemas and internationally.